RjAbhishek185/Celebal-Technologies-Summer-Internship-2026/Capstone Project/README.md

 Total	46,561	46,561
 Incremental Processing Validation

-A second Bronze execution produced:
+A subsequent Bronze execution produced:

 Books       → 0 new rows
 Customers   → 0 new rows